gloveboxes/AltairEverywhere/docs/docs/en/20-fundamentals/23-Altair-emulator.md

 ## Raspberry Pi with a Pi Sense HAT

 There is specific support for the Altair emulator running on a Raspberry Pi with a Pi Sense HAT.
-The Altair emulator has been tested on the following [Raspberry Pi](https://www.raspberrypi.org/){:target=_blank} models: Zero 2W, 2B, 3A, 3B, 4B, 5B running Raspberry Pi OS 64-bit.
+The Altair emulator has been tested on the following [Raspberry Pi](https://www.raspberrypi.org/){:target=_blank}  [Raspberry Pi](https://www.raspberrypi.org/){:target=_blank} models Zero, 2, 2B, Zero 2, 3B, 3B, 4, 5 capable of running 32-bit or 64-bit (preferred) Raspberry Pi OS.

 The Raspberry Pi paired with a [Pi Sense HAT](https://www.raspberrypi.com/products/sense-hat/){:target=_blank} displays the Altair address and data bus activity on the 8x8 LED panel.